 Every year, Park County celebrates the covered bridge festival.
 This festival began in 1957 as a three-day spring festival.
 In 1970, the date of this festival’s moved to autumn because more tourists come to the county in this season of the year.
 The festival begins on the second Friday of the autumn and lasts ten days now, which is seven days longer than in the past.

 The most famous covered bridge in the USA is Smith Bridge.
 In one story from 1890, two schoolfriends were returning home at night.
 Suddenly, on the other side of the bridge they saw an Indian woman.
 She was about three metres tall and was carrying a child or as the boy said a pahpoose.
 “Pahpoose” is an old American English word for an Indian child and it is spelled P A H P O O S E. The boys quickly ran over the bridge but when they reached the opposite side, the old woman was gone.

 W: 4 tickets for the film Zorro for this weekend, please.

 M: I’m sorry.
 The Zorro tickets are sold out for Saturday and the film’s not shown on Sunday.
-We play Love in Paris, interested?
+We play Love in Paris on Sunday, interested?

 W: Sunday would be fine but my friends and I want to see Zorro.
 Is Tuesday sold out too?